nstoik/docker-qBittorrentvpn/README.md

 - **libtorrent**
 - **Vuetorrent**

-The workflow runs weekly and compares the latest available versions with the current versions used in this project (as set in your repository variables).
+The workflow runs monthly and compares the latest available versions with the current versions used in this project (as set in your repository variables).
 If a newer version is detected, it will automatically open a GitHub issue to notify you of the update.